MikeSchulenberg/ARMaintenance/README.md

 'Regular Schedule Electrical Maintenance->Install Batteries Into Flashlight' is a job with 5 instructions using an Image Target available in ARMaintenance.zip.

 'Regular Schedule Mechanical Maintenance->Replace Washer' is a job with 4 instructions using a specific real-world object as an Object Target.
 Because that object cannot be made available, the application does not demonstrate this job to its full potential.

+## To View an Example Job
+1. Print InstallFlashlightBatteries.jpg on a standard sheet of paper.
+   The example job uses this graphic as an Image Target.
+2. On an Android device, start the AR Maintenance application.
+3. On the Home screen, tap the 'Regular Schedule Mechanical Maintenance' icon.
+4. On the Electrical Maintenance screen, tap the 'Install Batteries Into Flashlight' icon.
+5. Once the AR mode has been activated, point the Android device's camera at the InstallFlashlightBatteries.jpg printout.
+Adjust the distance between the device and the printout as needed for the AR objects to appear on the device's screen.
+6. Navigate through the job as described above in 'Using the Application.'